Skip to content

 1. Depending on how compliant the given XML file is to the Tethys XML Schema, our subsequent compile step below on the generated TethysL script may expose issues with the original XML, for example, involving missing or out-of-order constructs, and other structural or syntax errors.

-2. Pay special attention to the translation of expressions involving binary operations (<Or>, <And>, <Ge>, <Lt>, <Add>, <Sub>, <Mult>, etc.) to verify the intended execution semantics is preserved.
-As of TethysL 2.9.0, this should be taken care of by the translator but we kindly ask you to double check.
+2. Pay special attention to the translation of expressions involving binary operations (<Or>, <And>, <Ge>, <Add>, <Mult>, etc.) to verify the intended execution semantics is preserved.
+As of TethysL 2.9.0, this should be taken care of by the xml-to-tethysl translator but we kindly ask you to double check.
 As a reminder, the LRAUV performs a flat-precedence, left-to-right evaluation of expressions involving binary operators, while TethysL follows the standard in most common programming languages (C/C++, Python, Java, etc.) regarding operator precedence and associativity.
-(You can see some related discussion here.)
 As needed or convenient, you can of course adjust any parenthesization on the resulting TethysL source toward a legible and less error-prone expression.

 2. Refine generated .xml.tl

-Fix any reported errors in the TethysL version, and recompile it until successful.
+The VS Code Extension automatically compiles any open .tl file.
+Fix any reported errors in the TethysL version until successful.

 By design, the TethysL compiler is very strict and more comprehensive.